afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 For user interfaces in need of a perpetual loop or for persistent notifications.
-If there are no pending notifications, `AbstractFrameServerInterface::serveSingleFrame()` will be called at timed intervals.
+If there are no pending notifications, `AbstractUserInterface::serveSingleFrame()` will be called at timed intervals.
 A non-zero frames-per-second value must be given to `notify::begin()`.
 For example: